lah7/sims2-4k-ui-patch/README.md

-This script was designed on a Linux system, since [The Sims 2 works under Wine!](https://github.com/lah7/sims-2-wine-patches) It should run on Windows, [WSL2] and Mac too, providing you have the utilities installed and accessible in your PATH (so you can run them without typing the full path to the executable)
+This script was designed on a Linux system, since [The Sims 2 works under Wine!](https://github.com/lah7/sims-2-wine-patches) It should run on Windows, [WSL2] and Mac too, providing you have the utilities installed and are accessible in your PATH (so you can run them without typing the full path to the executable)

 [WSL2]: https://docs.microsoft.com/en-us/windows/wsl/about